MesfinD/entotohpc/index.md

 # packets on ports 8024, 8025 and 8026 through it and to specific
 # locations
 Host hpcgwtunnel
-   HostName gw.hpc.nyu.edu
+   HostName gw.entoto.aau.edu.et
    ForwardX11 no
-   LocalForward 8025 dumbo.hpc.nyu.edu:22
+   LocalForward 8025 entoto.aau.edu.et:22
-   LocalForward 8026 prince.hpc.nyu.edu:22
+   LocalForward 8026 entoto.aau.edu.et:22
-   User NetID
+   Username
 # next we create an alias for incoming packets on the port.
 The
 # alias corresponds to where the tunnel forwards these packets
 Host dumbo